-Our mission is to clean up the world's CRM data, by educating the Salesforce Ohana on data best practices, and leading by example to prove those best practices work.
-Strong data makes Salesforce strong.
+Our ultimate goal is to clean up the world's CRM data, by educating the Salesforce Ohana on data best practices, and leading by example to prove those best practices work.

 Our services are directly related to Our Mission.